Mikad02/belvederecollemattia/README.md

 - AOS (Animate On Scroll)

 # Readme (EN)
+Source code for the site <https://www.belvederecollemattia.it/>
-A website made by me, Giacomo Calì, for the Belvedere Colle Mattia bed & breakfast.
+Made by me, Giacomo Calì, for the "Belvedere Colle Mattia" bed & breakfast.
 I used Visual Studio Code as my IDE and tested the website with LiveServer.

 ### Languages used:
 - HTML